Closely spaced co-rotating helical vortices: Long-wave instability: Space-time impulse response

-Finally, consider the space-time evolution of the initial perturbation corresponding to case B displayed in figure \ref{fig:appendixa:6}a.
-The perturbation initially propagates in a narrow wavepacket with a high frequency content characteristic of anti-symmetric modes, until a second wavepacket with lower frequencies characteristic of symmetric modes is observed.
+Figures \ref{fig:appendixa:6}a and \ref{fig:appendixa:6}b display the space-time evolution of the initial perturbation corresponding to case B. In both cases, perturbations initially propagate in a narrow wavepacket of high (temporal) frequency content associated with anti-symmetric modes, before a second wavepacket with lower frequencies typical of symmetric modes is observed.
+The case in figure \ref{fig:appendixa:6}a corresponds to a convective instability, while the one in figure \ref{fig:appendixa:6}b illustrates the transition to an absolute instability.
 Despite the overlapping of frequencies and wavenumbers, it is still possible to estimate the front velocities using \eqref{eq:def:sigmav} by considering separately the symmetric and anti-symmetric parts, $z'_+$ and $z'_-$.
-The maximum growth rate corresponds to a velocity $V_\psi^*$ close to the phase velocity $c_0^* = c_0 (2\pi / \Omega_R)/t_{adv}$ of the most unstable mode (figure \ref{fig:appendixa:6}b).
-As expected, the value of $\sigma_V^*$ for the symmetric part is well approximated by an equivalent helical vortex.
-As shown by \cite{venegas2020}, for helical vortices $\sigma_V^*$ is well approximated by the predicted growth rate for an periodic array of point vortices
+The maximum growth rate corresponds to a velocity $V_\psi=V_\psi^{\max}$ close to the phase velocity $c_0$ of the most unstable modes (see, peak value in figure \ref{fig:appendixa:6}c and black lines in figures \ref{fig:appendixa:6}a-b).
+In general, the anti-symmetric wavepacket (in dashed red lines) spreads more slowly than symmetric part (in dash-dotted green lines), suggesting that the transition from convective to absolute instability can be monitored by following the spread of the symmetric part.
+As expected, the growth rate $\sigma_V^*$ of the symmetric part behaves similarly to the equivalent helical vortex and is well approximated by the predicted growth rate for a periodic array of point vortices as proposed by \cite{venegas2020} where $V_{rel}^*=(V_\psi-V_\psi^{\max}) (2\pi/\Omega_R)/ t_{adv} $ is the frame velocity relative to the advection frame.

-where $V_{rel}^*=V_\psi^*-V_\psi^{\max*}$ is the velocity relative to the vortex elements.
-For the range of values considered, the wave packet of the symmetric part spreads more rapidly than that of the anti-symmetric part, suggesting that the transition from convective to absolute instability is well approximated by equation \eqref{eq:appendixA:sigma_rel}.